Maths Policies:

 All children can practise their timetables using this website for free too!

-Look on this page to see other things we have been up to in maths in our different classes:
+Look here to see other things we have been up to in maths in our different classes:

 In maths in year 3 we practised partitioning in different ways: